Tracking by Detection and Query: An Efficient End-to-End Framework for Multi-Object Tracking: Experiments

 Generally, traditional TBD methods exhibit superior tracking performance compared to TBQ methods.
-This can be attributed to two primary factors: \textbf{\textit{(i)}} Despite the high pedestrian density, the motion patterns in the MOTChallenge benchmark tend to be linear and could be effectively resolved via intricate heuristic designs. \textbf{\textit{(ii)}} The MOTChallenge benchmark continuously annotates and evaluates occluded, no-longer-visible pedestrians, intrinsically presenting significant hurdles to the fitting and generalization capabilities of TBQ methods.
-Ultimately, the issue of limited training data amplifies the two impacts, causing TBQ methods to perform inferior to TBD methods. \textit{Through this work, we hope to stimulate more attentions to these challenges, enabling query-based methods to be competent in this domain.}
+This can be attributed to two primary factors: (1) Despite the high pedestrian density, the primary motion patterns in the MOTChallenge benchmark are linear and could be effectively resolved via intricate heuristic designs.
+(2) The MOTChallenge benchmark continuously annotates and evaluates occluded, no-longer-visible pedestrians, intrinsically presenting significant hurdles to the fitting and generalization capabilities of TBQ methods.
+Ultimately, the limited size of training data amplifies the two impacts, causing TBQ methods to perform inferior to TBD methods.
+Through this work, we hope to stimulate more attentions to these challenges, enabling query-based methods to be competent in this scenario.